purcell3a/student-loan-fund/README.md

 - fund seed money (?)
 - fund interest of return
 - fund rate of return (how often it compounds)
+- rate of payout to individuals (monthly is most efficient but is that realisitc)

 ## Thoughts